Nuclear weapons convention: History

 The Nuclear Non-Proliferation Treaty states that "Each of the Parties to the Treaty undertakes to pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament, and on a treaty on general and complete disarmament."
 In 1996, the International Court of Justice concluded that this means "There exists an obligation to pursue in good faith and bring to a conclusion negotiations leading to nuclear disarmament in all its aspects under strict and effective international control."

 Each year since 1996, the UN General Assembly has passed a resolution calling on all countries immediately to fulfill their disarmament obligation, as articulated by the International Court of Justice, "by commencing multilateral negotiations leading to an early conclusion of a nuclear weapons convention."
 In 2007, 127 countries voted in favour of the resolution, including four countries with nuclear weapons: China, India, Pakistan and North Korea.

 In 1997, a consortium of experts in law, science, disarmament and negotiation drafted a model nuclear weapons convention, which Costa Rica submitted to the UN Secretary-General as a discussion draft.
 The International Campaign to Abolish Nuclear Weapons launched an updated version of the model convention in 2007 at a meeting of parties to the Treaty on the Non-Proliferation of Nuclear Weapons, and Costa Rica submitted this as a Conference Document.

 On 24 October 2008 the UN Secretary-General Ban Ki-moon discussed a nuclear weapons convention in an address to the East-West Institute entitled "The United Nations and security in a nuclear-weapon-free world."
 In his five-point program he proposed two alternatives for nuclear disarmament negotiations, either "a framework of separate, mutually reinforcing instruments," or "a nuclear-weapons convention, backed by a strong system of verification," citing the Costa Rican proposal as a good point of departure on the second option.

+In the 2020s, the international framework for nuclear arms control experienced a period of rapid disintegration, marking a transition to what some analysts called a "Third Nuclear Age."
+This period was characterized by the functional collapse of landmark treaties, notably the 2026 expiration of New START, which Russia had suspended in 2023 over U.S. opposition to the 2022 Russian invasion of Ukraine.
+During this phase, the focus shifted from disarmament toward active rearmament, including the rapid expansion of China's rapid expansion of its nuclear arsenal, Russia's nuclear diversification, and strategic modernization by other nuclear powers.
+This era also increasing use of nuclear deterrent rhetoric in regional conflicts, particularly in Ukraine.